Javran/Thinking-dumps/sicp/ch03/exercise_3_43.md

 * Peter sets `acc2` to `20-10=10`
 * Peter sets `acc1` to `10+10=20`
 * Paul sets `acc3` to `30-20=10`
-* Paul sets `acc1` to `10+20=30`
+* Paul sets `acc1` to `20+20=40`
-* Finally, the balance for each account: `acc1, acc2, acc3 => 30,10,10` (Wrong)
+* Finally, the balance for each account: `acc1, acc2, acc3 => 40,10,10` (Wrong)

-*On the other hand, argue that even with this exchange program, the sum of the balances in the accounts will be preserved.
-Draw a tim- ing diagram to show how even this condition would be violated if we did not serialize the transactions on individual accounts.*
+*On the other hand, argue that even with this exchange program, the sum of the balances in the accounts will be preserved.*

 We still use the previous example here.
-Note that the result is `30,10,10`.
-And `10+20+30 =/= 30+10+10`.
-In fact, we don't have any clue to show that these two sums could be equal.
+The sum of the balances holds because the `difference` is calculated and stored in the environment.
+And after that `difference` will be a constant.
+We can guaranteed that all instructions in `exchange` will be executed.
+And exactly one `withdraw` and one `deposit` is performed.
+So the amount of money is guaranteed to be intact because no matter how many accounts are being operated.
+The result of executing all the instructions will be equivalent to a result of some sequential instructions.
+As every pair of instruction (i.e. `withdraw` and `deposit`) will guarantee the sum does not change in the result, The sum of the balances will not change.

+*Draw a timing diagram to show how even this condition would be violated if we did not serialize the transactions on individual accounts.*

+TODO